2021–22 Chelsea F.C. season: March

+April

 Chelsea began the month of April with a 4–1 defeat at home to Brentford.
 Antonio Rüdiger opened the scoring in the 48th minute with a strike from 35 yards that was nominated for April's Premier League Goal of the Month award.
 However, Brentford rallied with three goals in ten minutes before scoring a fourth just before the full-time whistle.
 It was the first time that Brentford had won at Stamford Bridge since 1939.
 On 6 April, Chelsea took on Real Madrid in the first leg of the Champions League quarter-final at home.
 Karim Benzema scored two headers three minutes apart in the first half, putting Chelsea at an early disadvantage.
 However, Kai Havertz pulled a goal back just before half time to halve the deficit.
 Just after the break, Benzema completed his hat-trick after he picked off a loose pass by Édouard Mendy.
 Despite chances late in the match from substitute Romelu Lukaku, Chelsea went on to lose the match 3–1.
 Before the second leg, Chelsea travelled to St. Mary's Stadium to take on Southampton, where they won 6–0 courtesy of braces from Timo Werner and Mason Mount and goals from Kai Havertz and Marcos Alonso.
 The result was Chelsea's second largest win of the season.
 On 12 April, Chelsea travelled to the Santiago Bernabéu to take on Real Madrid.
 The match began with a high intensity from both sides, but it was Chelsea who scored first with a goal from Mason Mount in the 15th minute.
 Six minutes after half time, Antonio Rüdiger doubled Chelsea's lead with a powerful header off a corner kick, levelling the score on aggregate at 3–3.
 Chelsea then had a Marcos Alonso goal disallowed by VAR after he was adjudged to have handled the ball, but in the 75th minute, Timo Werner scored to make it 3–0 on the night and 4–3 on aggregate after dribbling past two Real Madrid defenders and calmly scoring past Thibaut Courtois.
 However, in the 80th minute, Real Madrid levelled on aggregate after Luka Modrić picked out Rodrygo.
 The match went on to extra time, where both sides had chances.
 However, the final goal of the match was scored by Karim Benzema, who capitalized on a series of defensive errors.
 The match ended in a 3–2 victory for Chelsea but a 5–4 defeat on aggregate.
 Following the match, Thomas Tuchel stated "Yes, it always [hurts to lose] but these are the kinds of defeats we can digest, because we left no regrets out there.
 We played how we wanted to play, we showed the quality and the character that this team has.
 We deserved to go through.
 It was not meant to be today, we were simply unlucky."